 I'm almost always QRPp with 5 watts or less.
 I got my first license at the age of 13 as K2CBB.
 My Dad (K4LBF) was a ham, and now my two boys are both hams.
 (KE5GL & N5TER).
-When higher frequency transistors first became commercially available, I started designing small CW transmitters and started operating QRP running 7 watts input (4.8 watts output).This was in the early 1960s.
+When higher frequency transistors first became available, I started designing small CW transmitters and started operating QRP running 7 watts input (4.8 watts output).This was in the early 1960s.
 I found I could work the world with low power & a good antenna.
-In 1971 I finally was able to work UA0YT to give me the rare zone 23 and the fisrt WAZ QRPp.
-I had a 4 element Cubical Quad at the time.
+In 1971 I finally was able to work UA0YT to give me the rare zone 23 and the very fisrt WAZ QRP.
+I had a home-brew 4 element Cubical Quad at the time.
 I now use the Cushcraft - X9 20 meter high and still run 5 watts.
-My present count is 342 countries confirmed.
+FT5ZM gave me 341 countries confirmed (13 deleted).
 On February 21, 2010 I decided to try for DXCC with 1 watt.
 On April 4, 2010 I reached #100.
+Presently my 1 watt total is 212.
 I guess I should try 100 milliwatts next!
 How low can you go?

 I only need Zone 22 for WAZ with one watt.
 I'm looking for any stations from India.

 Since April 2010, I have worked some tough ones with one watt.
 9K2GS, 9M6NA, A45XR, A61AS, A71CV, BD4FM, BV2013LF, DU3/N0QM, JT5DX, JX9JKA, RI1FJ, SU9VB, TT8TT, V85TL, EA9EU, 1A0KM, XT2FCJ, and XV2RZ.
 And my electric bill is soooo low

 You must be logged in to file a report on this page